- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Pet Emergency?
 Read no further and call us right away!

 If you live in Camden or the surrounding area in TN, then you have picked the perfect site to find a veterinarian.
-Dr. Elizabeth Paschall and Dr. Martha Killen are licensed veterinarians, treating companiion animals and pocket pets.
+Dr. Elizabeth Paschall is a licensed veterinarian, treating companion animals and pocket pets.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 Camden Animal Clinic is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
-Elizabeth Paschall and Martha Killen are experienced in all types of conditions and treatments.
+Elizabeth Paschall is experienced in all types of conditions and treatments.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Camden veterinarian.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call 731-584-6475 or email us and we'll promptly get back to you.
 Our Camden veterinarian office is very easy to get to, and you can find directions on our Contact Us page.
 You can also subscribe to our newsletter which is created especially for Camden pet owners.
 In between your veterinary visits, your pet will benefit from you reading these free informative articles.